Gernene/Gernene/_posts/2019-04-01-redesign-at-scale.md

 If you can do something with CSS code... don’t use an image.
 Please...
 I beg you.

 Fairview’s existing website was non-responsive, built specifically for desktop.
 Of its thousands of weekly visitors, more than 25% access the site by phone.
-These mobile users were presented a completely different design which was mantained separately and lacked half the desktop content.
+These mobile users were presented a completely different design which was maintained separately and lacked half the desktop content.

 <figure>
     <img src="{{ site.url }}{{ page.contentsrc }}/redesign-at-scale-old-home.png" alt="Old Farview desktop landing page">